 If you are not contacted, please continue to check this page for new positions.

-Student assistants work in many areas of the library, which include: Administration, Circulation, Interlibrary Loan, Government Documents, Cataloging, Reference, Serials, and Acquisitions.
-Library Administration provides general information about student-positions, but does not accept resumes or hire student assistants for other departments.
-Each department has a hiring supervisor who will contact the chosen candidate for an interview.
-After the candidate has been selected for the position, Library Administration will assist with the paperwork process.
+Student assistants work in various areas of the library, which include: Administration & Front Office, Research & Educational Support, Library Technology, Collection Management, Metadata & Discovery Services, and Access & Delivery Services.
+The hiring supervisor of each unit will contact the chosen candidate for an interview.
+After the candidate has been selected for the position, the Student Assistant Specialist will assist with the paperwork process.

 Once hired, documentation will need to be provided to establish identity (i.e. driver’s license) and employment authorization (i.e. social security card or birth certificate).
 A list of acceptable documents can be found at the Human Resources website under the New Hire Forms for Student Employees (page 3 of 3).